Getting to Queen's Hospital

 - Buses 248 and 294 serve South Street, which is a 10 minute walk from the hospital.
 Pedestrian access is either via Rom Valley Way or Oldchurch Rise

-If you are travelling to Queen’s Hospital by train, the closest station is Romford, which is part of TfL Rail.
+If you are travelling to Queen’s Hospital by train, the closest station is Romford, which is part of TfL now running services on the Elizabeth Line.
 The hospital is a 10 minute walk away.
 Buses 128, 175, 193, 365 and 496 run between the hospital and the station.

 The nearest tube stations are Dagenham Heathway (District line) then the 175 bus, or Hornchurch (District line) then the 193 bus into the hospital.